Sunday, May 23, 2021

 Cinema Essentials

-Since 1958 when I watched my first movie (Darby O'Gill and the Little People [1958]) I have seen nearly 2,000 films.
+In 1958 I sat in the Fox Theatre in Redondo Beach, California, and watched my first movie, Darby O'Gill and the Little People.
+Since then I have seen over 1,500 films.
 What follows are lists of what I consider to be some of the essentials in the world of movies.
 They might appear at first glance to be inconsistent with my lists of favorite movies.
 But that is because I used different criteria for the essentials.
 For instance, Foul Play (1978) and the original version of The Parent Trap (1961) are two of my all-time favorite movies, but they are far from essential.

 A.